 Options to Apply

-- In the Early Decision option, you show us that USF is your first choice.
-Early decision is binding, which means that if you are admitted to USF, you agree to enroll and to withdraw all other college applications.
+- Applying Early Decision shows us that USF is your first choice and you feel confident where your academic record stands at the start of your senior year.
+Early Decision is binding, which means that if you are admitted to USF, you agree to enroll and to withdraw all other college applications.

-- The Regular Action option includes your grades from the first semester of your senior year, so you have more time to submit strong academic credentials.
+- If you apply Regular Decision, you can include your grades from your first semester senior year, so you have more time to prepare a stronger application.

-Submit a completed Common Application along with the application fee by the application deadline.
+Submit a completed Common Application along with the non-refundable application fee by the application deadline.

-You may apply as soon as you begin your last year of secondary school, even before you take the required standardized tests.
-Applications for admission are available beginning in August of the year prior to the year in which you would enter USF.
+You may apply as soon as you begin your last year of high school.
+Applications for admission are available beginning in August of your senior year.

 Have all supplementary materials sent directly by your high school or testing agency.
 A completed application includes each of the items below submitted by the application deadline:

 - Fall Senior Grades: Required of any Early Decision or Early Action applicant who is deferred.
-Highly recommended for students applying Regular Action.
+Highly recommended for students applying Regular Decision.

 - Early Decision Agreement: Required only for Early Decision applicants.
 You must invite your parent and counselor to affirm the Early Decision Agreement.